NLnetLabs/rpki-doc/source/krill/pub/running.rst

 .. code-block:: bash

-   ./target/debug krillc
+   ./target/debug krill_admin

 To get an overview of all supported options run:

 .. code-block:: bash

-   ./target/debug krillc --help
+   ./target/debug krill_admin --help

 Which will print something like this: